dazeeeed/data-processing-development-tp/data-engineering/tp-docker-kafka/README.md

 3. read from a already existing group, what happened?
 **If you specify group for producer then it will also be visible for consumer in a group.**
 4. Recheck consumer group
+---

-#### Replication - High Availability
+#### Replication - High Availability (Done on a projector for everyone in the class)
 0. use `docker-compose-multiple-kafka.yml` to start 2 more brokers : `docker-compose -f docker-compose-multiple-kafka.yml up`
 1. Create a new topic with a replication factor (RF) of 3, in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs
 2. Describe your topic, notice where the different partition are replicated
 3. now, stop one of your brokers with docker
 4. Describe your topic, check and notice the difference with the ISR (in-sync replica) config : https://kafka.apache.org/documentation/#design_ha
+**Number of ISR changed.
+Replica which was on the broker that was turned off is not shown there anymore in isr, but is shown in replicas.**
+---
 5. Restart your stopped broker
 6. Check again your topic
+**The topic has again the same number of ISR as before, but the assigned leader after stopping of one broker (which was leader before) is not changed to the previous state and the new leader becomes still.**
 7. Bonus: you can do this operation while keeping producing message to this kafka topic with Conduktor